l-walaszczyk/ec-api/README.md

 You also need to have a transactional email provider account.
 I recommend trying [Sendinblue](https://www.sendinblue.com/)

 It is important that **you change the text of the confirmational email so that you do not impersonate and misrepresent Emilia and her practition**.
-To do that, modify the object input that is an input to `transporter.sendMail` method which is located in `ec-ui/functions/emailSender.js` (returned to variable called `info`).
+To do that, modify the object (specifically, its `html` property) that is an input to `transporter.sendMail` method which is located in `ec-ui/functions/emailSender.js` (returned to variable called `info`).

 Once you have the abovementioned services activated you have to create a file named `.env` in the main ec-api directory and paste the following code (filled with data of your accounts):